limulus/tail-follow/README.md

   - `tailChunkSize`: Sets the size in bytes of `Buffer` objects created when reading from the file.
 Too small of a value, you will spend too much CPU handling new chunks; too big of a value, and you will waste memory.
 The default is `16384`.

+#### Event: rename

+Emitted when the underlying file has been renamed.
+Currently, this is limited to moves within the same directory, or within sibling directories of the file.

 #### .setTailChunkSize(size)

 See the documentation for the `tailChunkSize` constructor option above.